-A cyst on your ovary can be found during a pelvic exam.
-Depending on its size and whether it's fluid filled, solid or mixed, your doctor likely will recommend tests to determine its type and whether you need treatment.
-Possible tests include:
+A cyst on your ovary can be found during a pelvic exam or on an imaging test, such as a pelvic ultrasound.
+Depending on the size of the cyst and whether it's filled with fluid or solid, your health care provider likely will recommend tests to determine its type and whether you need treatment.

 - Pregnancy test.
 A positive test might suggest that you have a corpus luteum cyst.

 - Pelvic ultrasound.
 A wandlike device (transducer) sends and receives high-frequency sound waves to create an image of your uterus and ovaries on a video screen (ultrasound).
 The image is used to confirm that you have a cyst, see its location, and determine whether it's solid or filled with fluid.

 - Laparoscopy.
 A slim, lighted instrument (laparoscope) is inserted into your abdomen through a small cut (incision).
 Using the laparoscope, your provider can see your ovaries and any cyst.
 If a cyst is found, treatment is usually done during the same procedure.
 This is a surgical procedure that requires anesthesia.

 - Tumor marker tests.
 Blood levels of a protein called a cancer antigen often are elevated in ovarian cancer.
 If your cyst appears solid and you're at high risk of ovarian cancer, your provider might order a cancer antigen 125 (CA 125) test or other blood tests.
 CA 125 levels can also be elevated in noncancerous conditions, such as endometriosis and pelvic inflammatory disease.